tanisha088/Excel_clone/README.md

 d) Text alignment - Left , centre and Right

 3. Formula : to be applied on the cell contents - The formula needs to be typed like (_A1_+_A2_),with spaces in b/w any 2 consecutive operands or operators.
 This is done so as to ease the parsing of the input formula.

+4. document -> represents the entire browser in tree form.